alexdlaird/hookee/docs/index.rst

 .. image:: https://img.shields.io/pypi/l/hookee.svg
    :target: https://pypi.org/project/hookee/

-``hookee`` is a simple command line utility which generates webhooks on demand and dumps useful information to the console when requests are sent to those endpoints.
+``hookee`` is a command line utility that gives you command line webhooks, on demand!
+Dump useful request information to the console, process request/response information, customize response data, and configure ``hookee`` and its routes further in any number of ways through through custom plugins.

-This is still a pre-release of ``hookee``, so more details and extensibility are coming soon.

 Installation
 ------------